kamsekar/kamsekar.github.io/docs/publications/index.md

 ---
 <h2>On the crystal structure of nanoparticles</h2>

 Modern electrocatalysts for the oxygen reduction reaction in a hydrogen fuel cell are commonly composed of <u>platinum-alloy nanoparticles on a carbon support</u>.
-Their varied structures mean they degrade differently under operating conditions.
-Understanding which structural features do and don’t influence activity or stability helps focus research on what truly improves catalyst performance.
+They have different structures and don't all degrade the same.
+Understanding what does or doesn't influence activity or stability helps us focus on what truly improves catalyst performance.

 At the atomic scale, platinum and copper atoms may be randomly mixed or arranged in an <u>ordered structure</u>.
 We found that ordered sites near the particle surface, where the reaction occurs, are more stable when preparing the catalyst for long-term use.
-This was possible with a new approach that combines <u>identical-location 4D-STEM with unsupervised learning</u>.
+This was possible by combining <u>identical-location 4D-STEM with unsupervised learning</u>.

 <span class="reference">
 **Structure–Stability Relationships in Pt-Alloy Nanoparticles Using Identical-Location Four-Dimensional Scanning Transmission Electron Microscopy and Unsupervised Machine Learning**.<br>